CU2018/C_U-Fish-Blender/Project Documents/Project Logs.md

 ### Goal of this Project

-This  individual Blender project designed for demonstrating the strength ray tracing and customize a set of attributes of [Cycles Engine](https://www.cycles-renderer.org/) in Blender particular for food rendering.
+This individual Blender project designed for illustrating the strength of ray tracing and customizing a set of attributes in Blender (including customized texture nodes, shader nodes, and attributes of [Cycles Engine](https://www.cycles-renderer.org/)) particularly for food rendering.

 ### Technologies and software used in this project